ggerganov/llama.cpp/README.md

       ```
 - cuBLAS

   This provides BLAS acceleration using the CUDA cores of your Nvidia GPU.
 Make sure to have the CUDA toolkit installed.
+You can download it from your Linux distro's package manager or from here: [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads)
   - Using `make`
     ```bash
     make LLAMA_CUBLAS=1